-Though we may react more emotionally to a movie dog’s death than to a human character’s death in a movie, it is a paltry argument that we “care more” about pets when animals world over are treated as a commodity.
+Though we may react more emotionally to a movie dog’s death than to a human character’s death in a movie, it is a paltry argument that we “care more” about pets when animals around the world are treated as a commodity.
 When someone says, “I love people,” we assume they don’t partake in the killing of other people.
 When someone says, “I love animals,” it’s a safe bet that they still eat them, and support with their dollars the horrific factory farming industry.
 Dedicate your life to a cause aiding humans, and watch the accolades roll in; announce a simple dietary switch to veganism and watch your friends lose their minds over “nutrition.”
 We don’t care MORE about animals, and the fact that we care about them at all is remarkable, considering how poorly we treat them in general.
 There is a paradox: we love animals, and we exploit animals.

 The Human Connection

 But we exploit people, too.
-Let’s touch on the slavery of human beings, and the fact that something so evil can exist at all.
+Let’s touch on the forced labor of human beings, and the fact that something so evil can exist at all.
 Every day, people who would never wish harm on an innocent person, people who would weep if they could see the conditions of a sweatshop in Bangladesh, or a palm oil labor camp in Borneo, support and with their dollars condone this most basic immorality by purchasing products made by slave labor.
 While it is exceedingly difficult for most of us to eschew these products completely, perhaps this highlights the same aforementioned paradox.

 We care that teenagers are entrapped to work in such inhumane conditions that they commit suicide, but we like having an iPhone more.
 (The Foxxcon Plant in Taiwan, which manufactures products including Apple, has put suicide nets up around its buildings, to stave the inevitable.)
 We care that young Burmese men are being drugged and dragged onto Thai fishing boats, where they will be worked, beaten, and traded as slaves and potentially killed by ruthless captains, but you can’t beat those fish prices.